COPS-IITBHU/csoc-dev-week4/README.md

 > **_NOTE:_** Regarding this assignment,
 > * We will be assigning issues on FCFS basis, and each issue will be assigned to one person generally (there may be exceptions though :P).
 > * Moreover, in case of delay, the issue will be open for anyone who will be willing to work on the issue.
+> * If a person makes a PR without being assigned to the issue the PR won't be accepted.
+> * A person is allowed to make atmost 3 PRs in a project and at the same time the PRs must be for issues with distinct points.
+>

 ### List of Projects
 #### [COPS Website](https://copsiitbhu.co.in/)